-The Upper Dolores River flows in the late spring and early summer months when the snow melts, and runs about 14 miles between Roaring Forks Creek and Stoner Bridge (it also runs a few miles above Roaring Forks Creek and a few miles below Stoner Bridge, but those sections are generally not paddled due to access problems, though the river is runnable.)
-Except for a 1-mile stretch near the middle of the run, this is an easy Class III trip at flows above 700 cfs.
+The Upper Dolores River flows in the late spring and early summer months when the snow melts, and runs about 24 miles between the Town of Rico and Stoner Bridge.
+Except for a 1-mile stretch about two thirds through the run, this is an easy Class II - III trip increasing to a solid Class III in the lower 14 miles below the Roaring Forks Creek confluence at flows above 700 cfs.
+Above Rico the river is almost never navigable due to its narrow, shallow, very rocky riverbed and steep gradient that does not hold water.
+It begins is a high mountain valley adorned with aspen trees and the first 23 miles of this reach are through a canyon-like cut opeing into a wide valley a mile before the Stoner Bridge take-out.
 The river drops at a rate of 49 fpm from a starting elevation of 8,155 feet msl down to 7,475 feet msl.
 The 1 mile of "bigger" water is a long, steady diet of waves and holes that will excite a good paddler and scare the bejezzus out of those who are not quite up to the task.
 As with other Colorado streams, the waters of the Dolores are cold, so be sure to dress for the conditions to avoid hypothermia.

 The top of the run starts amid awesome, densely-forested scenery that only gets better as you paddle toward Stoner Bridge.
 The flow is usually fast and most of your work will be done choosing and hitting the best lines through the rapids.
 This is not the most popular run on the Dolores, so you may not see anybody other than those in your own group.
 Most likely, anybody else you do encounter will be an experienced whitewater river runner.